etrusci-org/quotes/markdown/quotes.md

 - You become what you give your attention to.

+## Erik H. Erikson

+- The more you know yourself, the more patience you have for what you see in others.

 ## Erin Entrada Kelly

 - None of it mattered, because there was music.